How we speak about disability

 Cerebral palsy (CP)

-We say that someone ‘has cerebral palsy’.
+We say that someone ‘has cerebral palsy’ or ‘lives with cerebral palsy’.
 We can use CP for short after writing it in full once with the acronym in brackets.

 Cerebral palsy is a condition that affects muscle control and movement.
 It's usually caused by an injury to the brain before, during or after birth.